topherCantrell/sim-uzzle/README.md

 # Pieces

-The end cap of each piece shows the piece number.
+Each piece is a box of 8 cells.
+The end caps of each piece shows the piece's number.
+Each cell is one of 5 pictures.
+Think of a piece as an 8-digit base-5 number.
+5 raised to the 8th power = 390,625 possible pieces.

+One side of a piece is a pair of pictures like dominos (discussion above).
+If we account for rotations (like dominoes), then each piece is a 4-digit base-15 number.
+That's 4 sides where each side is one of the 15 values above.
+15 raised to the 4th power = 50,625 unique pieces.

+But the order of the sides on a piece does not matter.
+Piece "NLAG" is equivalent to "GALN", which is equivalent to "NAGL".
+All of these pieces provide the same set of four sides for the player to use.
+The easiest way to compare pieces is to sort each piece into alphabetical order of sides.
+All three pieces above become "AGLN" -- the same set of sides.

+Accounting for equivalent pieces using [pieces.py#L59](pieces.py#L59) we are left with 3060 unique pieces.

+These are the pieces chosen by the Uzzle game team.
 The picture below was made by starting each piece with the end cap number oriented correctly for reading.
 That is the first picture in each group.
 The next picture in each group is the piece rotated counterclockwise, and so on for all four sides.

 ![](art/pieces.jpg)

-Each piece is a collection of four sides from the possible 15 sides shown above.
-I model a piece as a string of four letters (four sides):
+I model each piece as a string of four letters (four sides).
+From the picture above:

 ```
 1: bo og rr pg -- "NLAG"